 Recycled glass countertops

-What it costs: Recycled glass countertops run anywhere from $50 to $100 per square foot, plus around $80 per hour for installation, which results in a cost of about $75 to $150 per square foot installed – slightly higher than typical granite or quartz.
+What it costs: Recycled glass countertops run anywhere from $75 to $100 per square foot, plus around $80-$150 per hour for the installation, which results in the average cost of about $85 to $150 per square foot installed, depending on the project size and complexity – slightly higher than typical granite or quartz.

 Cons: Cement-based composites require sealing every 5 years to protect them from stains from acidic foods.
 Resin-based composites don’t have this maintenance requirement, but also can’t be buffed to the same high sheen.
 Also, if hit with a sufficiently heavy object, a glass countertop may chip or crack, which can be costly to repair.

-Soapstone has been used in kitchen countertops for centuries and looks particularly natural in a farmhouse-style kitchen (which happens to be a major design trend for 2017).
+Soapstone has been used in kitchen countertops for centuries and looks particularly natural in a farmhouse-style kitchen (which happens to be a major design trend).

 Pros: Soapstone’s dark, warm, neutral look goes well with a variety of kitchen designs.
 It’s fairly pliable, so it is unlikely to crack from too much weight.